Our visit to Ronda, a unique town in the south of Spain

 Down into the water mine

 The lower part of the winding staircase is wet and slippery, the handrail is loose in some places and the lighting is not the best.
 It gives you a real feel of the place of how it must have been before modern electricity.

 You pass some chambers with high ceilings and windows cut into the canyon wall, where there is an unusual echo.
-When you finally reach the bottom, you come out on a steel platform to a quiet protected stream.
+When you finally reach the bottom, you come out on a steel platform to a quiet, protected stream.

-It is very peaceful with birds nesting on the rocks and one does not hear any noise.
+It is very peaceful with birds nesting on the rocks, and one does not hear any noise.
 It is a step back in time.
 Then comes the moment you realize you have to walk up all those steps again.

-The total is a real exercise and my legs hurt for days after I climbed up the last steps to daylight.
+The total is a proper exercise and my legs hurt for days after I climbed up the last steps to daylight.
 Being time to have a little lunch, we settled in at a small restaurant on the same street.